Paul L Smith

 Kino for three years and have been with our Mesa Water Polo Club

 since we started a year ago.
-This past May I graduated from Everest
+The last year I spent working in a

 Nolan Ruane was born and raised in Mesa.
 He swam at Dobson